Dangerous counterfeit drugs are putting millions of US consumers at risk, according to a new study

 The FDA’s Office of Criminal Investigations conducts and coordinates criminal investigations into manufacturers and individuals violating federal drug laws.
 The agency maintains a database with links to press releases for their enforcement actions.
-Overall, in 64.6% of cases in that five-year period, the counterfeit products were sold over the internet, and in 84.6% of the enforcement actions taken, the products were obtained without a prescription.
+Overall, in 64.6% of cases in those five years, the counterfeit products were sold over the internet, and in 84.6% of the enforcement actions taken, the products were obtained without a prescription.

 Why it matters